 Renewable energy development resources for Hoosier communities

-As more Indiana utility companies, businesses, and property owners seek to take advantage of the benefits of renewable energy, local governments in Indiana are looking to make informed decisions about solar and wind energy proposals and future development.
+As more Indiana utility companies, businesses, and property owners seek to deploy renewable energy, Hoosier local governments can benefit their communities by making informed decisions that lay the groundwork for growth in solar and wind energy.

-To help local governments create a long-term plan and proactively address potential land use conflicts, ERI and the Great Plains Institute worked with experts and local stakeholders to develop Indiana-specific resources for local decision makers.
+To help local governments create a long-term plan for solar and wind development, ERI and the Great Plains Institute worked with experts and local stakeholders to develop Indiana-specific resources for local decision makers.

 - The 2020 Indiana Solar Site Pollinator Habitat Planning Scorecard is a starting point to create pollinator-friendly solar projects in Indiana.